Rethymnon Travel Guide

 Rethymnon © Romtomtom

-Rethymnon has a great many gift shops geared towards holidaymakers.
-Souvenirs include baskets, pottery, woodcarving and woven goods.
-Visitors can find Cretan embroidery at Haroula Spridaki, and various items carved from olive wood at the aptly named Olive Tree Wood.
+Rethymnon's many gift shops have a beautiful selection of baskets, woodcarvings, pottery and woven goods.
+Cretan embroidery at Haroula Spridaki and various items carved from olive wood at the aptly named Olive Wood Corner make especially good souvenirs.

-Palaiopoleiou offers genuine antiques and old textiles.
-Shoppers interested in modern ceramics and Greek pottery should try Omodamos.
-Numerous general stores and mini supermarkets service self-caterers.
+Palaiopoleiou has genuine antiques and old textiles, while shoppers interested in modern ceramics and Greek pottery should try Omodamos.
+Many general stores and mini supermarkets are around to service self-caterers.

 Rethymnon's inner harbour sports an array of restaurants and fish tavernas.
 Pricing varies.
 Visitors will find some old-fashioned cafes around Rimondi Fountain.